Nokia Smartphones Prices Slashed by Up to Rs. 13,000

-HMD Global has slashed prices of select smartphone models in India, with entry-level models receiving price cuts between Rs.
+Several Nokia smartphones are now a whole lot cheaper in India as HMD Global has slashed prices of select models.
+Entry-level models have got price cuts between Rs.
 1,000 and Rs.
-1,500, and the Nokia flagship seeing its price slashed by Rs.
+1,500, and the Nokia flagship has seen its price in India slashed by Rs.
 13,000.
-Here are the details of all the smartphones that have received price cuts.
+Let's dive in to see which Nokia smartphones are more affordable in India.

 First up is the Nokia 3.1 variant with 3GB of RAM and 32GB storage, which will now retail at Rs.
 10,999 instead of its old price of Rs.
 11,999, a price cut of Rs.
 1,000.
 The Nokia 3.1 was launched in India in May, with the 3GB/ 32GB variant launching in August alongside the Nokia 2.1 and Nokia 5.1.